 41%

-Companies have 1,000 sensitive files, including credit card numbers and health records, that are not protected.
+The company has 1000 sensitive files including credit card numbers and other financial records that are not well protected.

 65%

-Companies have over 500 users who have never been required to change their passwords.
+The company has over 500 users who have never been asked to change their passwords.

 85%